Apply

 Other Eligibility

-Applying nonprofits will be asked to share the number of Full-Time Employees (FTEs) of the nonprofit in their LOI as a method for determining an organization’s size.
+Invited nonprofits to complete a full application will be asked to share the number of Full-Time Employees (FTEs) of the nonprofit in their LOI as a method for determining an organization’s size.
 The ranges in the FTEs will be used to sort the applicants and ensure that liked-size nonprofits are being considered.
 The ranges will be 1-10, 11-25, and 26-100 with consideration, as well for nonprofits with more than 100 employees.
 The variety of nonprofit sizes will determine the applicant pool and may vary from year to year.

 Applicants must be a nonprofit organization under section 501c3 of the Internal Revenue Service Code and be based In Marion county, Indiana or the seven donut counties of Boone, Hamilton, Hancock, Shelby, Johnson, Morgan, or Hendricks.
 Applicants may self-nominate or apply on their own behalf.